-Note: This page contains information about the side effects of bismuth subsalicylate.
-Some of the dosage forms included on this document may not apply to the brand name Childrens Kaopectate.
+Note: This document contains side effect information about bismuth subsalicylate.
+Some dosage forms listed on this page may not apply to the brand name Childrens Kaopectate.

-In addition to its needed effects, some unwanted effects may be caused by bismuth subsalicylate (the active ingredient contained in Childrens Kaopectate).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, bismuth subsalicylate (the active ingredient contained in Childrens Kaopectate) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking bismuth subsalicylate:
+Check with your doctor immediately if any of the following side effects occur while taking bismuth subsalicylate: